forrestjgq/lsp/thread/pwpt/Programming.with.POSIX.Threads.md

 8-9 We first try to verify that the read/write lock was properly initialized by check- ing the valid member.
 This is not a complete protection against incorrect usage, but it is cheap, and it will catch some of the most common errors.
-See the anno- tation for barrier .c, part 2, for more about how the valid member is used.
+See the anno- tation for barrier.c, part 2, for more about how the valid member is used.
 10-30 Check whether the read/write lock is in use.
 We look for threads that are using or waiting for either read or write access.
 Using two separate if statements makes the test slightly more readable, though there's no other benefit.